-Donated food accounted for fifty-six percent (56%) of Brazos Valley Food Bank’s total food distribution from 2015- to 2016.
+Donated food accounted for sixty-three percent (63%) of Brazos Valley Food Bank’s total food distribution from 2017 to 2018.
 Donated product includes:

 - Fresh produce procured with the assistance of funds from the Texas Department of Agriculture (TDA) administered by Feeding Texas

 - Donations from H-E-B, Kroger, Target, Wal-Mart and Sam’s Club who participate in the Retail Pick Up Program.